-No. Any paper is acceptable as long the information is legible.
+No. Any paper size is acceptable as long as the information is legible.

 How can I send my form?

-All States will accept your form by mail, but they vary on email and fax.
-Check your State's requirements at FVAP.gov.
+All states will accept your form by mail, but they vary on email and fax.
+Check your state's requirements/guidelines at FVAP.gov.

 Do I have to pay for postage?

-Only if you're using a foreign postal service or a commercial courier service.
-If you're using U.S. mail, including APO/FPO and diplomatic pouches, then you can use the postage-paid template available on our website.
+You must pay for postage only if you are using a foreign postal service or a commercial courier service.
+If you are using U.S. mail including APO/FPO/DPO or diplomatic pouch, then you can use the postage-paid template available on FVAP.gov.

 Can I use any envelope to mail my form?

 Yes.
-Just print the postage-paid template from FVAP.gov onto whatever blank envelope you have on hand.
+Print the postage-paid template from FVAP.gov onto any available blank envelope.

 What is a postmark?

-A postmark is an official imprint applied on the address side of a stamped piece of mail by the post office.
-It shows when and where the post office accepted your mail.
+A postmark is an official imprint applied on the address side of a stamped piece of mail by a United States or foreign post office.
+It provides the place and date of posting, cancels the postage stamp, and shows when and where the post office accepted your mail.